-Concessions segment operating profit of \$4.5 million in the fourth quarter of 2021 represents a \$4.1 million increase over the same three-month period in 2020.
-The higher operating profit in the quarter resulted from the above noted increase in airport operations at the Bermuda International Airport and from lower depreciation and amortization expense at this operation.
+Concessions segment operating profit of \$7.1 million in the fourth quarter of 2022 was \$2.5 million higher than the same period in 2021 as a result of the above noted increase in airport operations and lower operating costs at the Bermuda International Airport.

-MG&A expense decreased in the fourth quarter of 2021 by \$5.8 million compared to the same period in 2020, largely due to lower personnel costs.
-MG&A as a percentage of revenue decreased from 5.0% in the fourth quarter of 2020 to 4.4% in the same period in 2021.
+MG&A expense increased in the fourth quarter of 2022 by \$0.2 million compared to the same period in 2021, largely due to higher personnel costs partially offset by lower project pursuit and bid costs.
+MG&A as a percentage of revenue decreased from 4.4% in the fourth quarter of 2021 to 3.8% in the same period in 2022.

-Aecon reported income from projects accounted for using the equity method of \$4.7 million in the fourth quarter of 2021, compared to \$4.2 million in the same period in 2020.
-The higher income in the fourth quarter of 2021 was driven primarily by civil projects in the Construction segment (\$0.4 million) and an increase in management and development fees in the Concessions segment (\$0.1 million).
+Aecon reported income from projects accounted for using the equity method of \$5.9 million in the fourth quarter of 2022 compared to \$4.7 million in the same period in 2021.
+The higher income in the fourth quarter of 2022 was driven by civil projects in the Construction segment (\$0.5 million) and an increase in management and development fees in the Concessions segment (\$0.7 million).